dreamcatcher-tech/network/Inbox/2024-12-09 1159 concept capturer.md

 3. For each concept introduced, generate 2–3 re-interpretations that highlight gaps or ambiguities.
 4. Continuously log concepts and who introduced them.
 5. Expose a minimal interactive UI with a few large actionable buttons—e.g. “Clarify this concept further,” “Confirm if the concept was understood,” or “Reinterpret the concept”—that user presses to guide the LLM’s next inference steps.

+Whatever buttons are pressed, unresolved issues are put back in the bucket for the next meeting.